rodrigoscc/http.nvim/README.md

 > [!NOTE]
 >
-> http.nvim uses a Tree-sitter grammar that is not yet included in nvim-treesitter. `setup()` replaces the default `http` grammar with [this](https://github.com/rstcruzo/tree-sitter-http2) one.
+> http.nvim uses a Tree-sitter grammar that is not yet included in nvim-treesitter.
+When loading this plugin the default `http` grammar is replaced with [this](https://github.com/rstcruzo/tree-sitter-http2) one.
 This grammar provides features that aren't available in the default grammar.

 > [!NOTE]
 >